mathieutamer/throw-error-on-timeout/README.md

 # throw-error-on-timeout
-Throw an error if an async function takes more than a set duration
+Throw an error (and allow to stop flow) if an async function takes more than a set duration

 ### Usage